Johnson and resigning ministers urged to reject pay-offs totalling £420,000 - NewsBreak

 In response to a tweet that pointed out she was entitled to £16,876.25, she said: “If this is the case I shall be donating it in full to a local charity.”

-Under the Ministerial and Other Pensions and Salaries Act 1991, MPs departing office are entitled to a quarter of their annual ministerial salary in severance.
+Under the Ministerial and Other Pensions and Salaries Act 1991, MPs leaving office are entitled to a quarter of their annual ministerial salary in severance.

 More than 50 MPs have resigned from government or party roles since Tuesday night, when the mass exodus was triggered by the resignations from the Cabinet of Rishi Sunak and Sajid Javid.

-That brings the total bill for the taxpayer to £423,000, according to analysis by the Liberal Democrats, who urged Mr Johnson and others to forgo the sum.
+That takes the total bill for the taxpayer to £423,000, according to analysis by the Liberal Democrats, who urged Mr Johnson and others to forgo the sum.

-Conservative ministers who resigned should do the decent thing and pass up their pay-offs for the good of the countryLib Dem chief whip Wendy Chamberlain

 The Prime Minister is in line for a taxpayer handout of £18,860.